 Koundé was a member of France's squad for the2022 FIFA World Cup where he started five of the team's seven matches at right back as they finished as runners-up toArgentina.[8]

-Originally acentre-back in hisBordeaux days, Koundé was shifted to aright-back during his Barcelona days.
-He has shown quickness, as well as attacking and defensive work rates.[31]
+Originally acentre-back in hisBordeaux days, Koundé was shifted to aright-back during his time at Barcelona.
+He has shown quickness, as well as attacking and defensive work rates.[35]